-Third Party Logistics (3PL) providers are companies who warehouse, pick/pack and/or transport goods on behalf of other businesses.
+Third Party Logistics (3PL) providers are companies who provide warehouse storage, pick/pack and/or transportation of goods, on behalf of other businesses.
 For this reason, 3PL companies generally don't own the goods they handle and this makes them significantly different from Distributors or Wholesalers who purchase and own the products that they sell.

-Firstly, 3PLs do not generally track landed cost of goods or perform sales forecasting.
-While they may work with with a client to forecast demand of a product (and therefore plan for capacity), in general these are functions handled by the wholesaler.
-For this reason, 3PLs require software which their clients (the distributors/wholesalers) are able to access to view stock levels, place orders, and track the status of a delivery.
+Some 3PL customers may choose to be more hands-on with oversight of their inventory reporting in order to manage their own marketing (offering sales for high volume stock that is out of season), ordering (reordering best-selling stock when inventory is low), and other 3PLs do not generally track landed cost of goods or perform sales forecasting.
+For this reason, 3PLs require software that their clients (the distributors/wholesalers) are able to access to view stock levels, place orders, and track the status of a delivery.

-If you are looking to have your eCommerce distribution fulfilled by a 3PL, it's vital they have strong integration capabilities with your shopping cart system (ie: Shopify, Magento, WooCommerce etc).
-3PLs who perform well in this environment will be able to receive orders via API in real time, are generally capable of handling larger order volumes (500+ orders/day) with low items-per-order and typically have integrations into courier systems (NZ Post, Auspost etc), or shipping aggregators such as Shippit or Sendle.
+If you're a 3PL looking to enter e-commerce fulfillment, it's vital you ensure your WMS has strong integration capabilities with online stores (ie: Shopify, Magento, WooCommerce etc).
+With software integrations, you can receive orders via API in real-time, are generally capable of handling larger order volumes (500+ orders/day) with low items-per-order and typically have integrations into courier systems or shipping aggregators such as Shippit or Sendle.

-If you have a high number of SKUs, or many products which look similar, ensuring that your provider has barcode scanning functionality to ensure the correct products are being sent out is very important - nothing annoys clients more than finally receiving their order only to find they've received the wrong item.
+If you have customers with a high number of SKUs, or many products which look similar, ensuring that you have barcode scanning set up will allow you to ensure the correct products are being picked and packed.

-Distribution Centre (DC) fulfilment is vastly different to eCommerce fulfilment.
+Distribution Centre (DC) fulfilment is vastly different to e-commerce fulfilment.
 In this industry, very careful attention must be paid to Expiration Dates and Lot Numbers.
-Coles, Woolworths and all other major retailers in the food space have incredibly strict processes around expiration dates, so picking a provider who utilises technology to ensure they are shipping the correct product batch is vital to avoid rejection.
+Walmart, Coles, Woolworths, Save on Foods and all other retailers in the food space have incredibly strict processes around expiration dates, so picking a provider who utilizes technology to ensure they are shipping the correct product batch is vital to avoid rejection.

 From an integration perspective, EDI is still dominant in the DC space.
 If you are using SAP or other enterprise applications internally, you'll most likely require very tight 2-way integration with both the 3PL, and also your customer (Coles / Woolworths).
 You may also require the 3PL to be directly integrated with these providers so they can send Advanced Shipping Notices (ASN's) directly to the DC prior to delivery.